 Why Are Featured Snippets Important?

-Featured snippets are important as they appear on the top of Google’s organic search results.
+Featured snippets are important as they appear at the top of Google’s organic search results.
 You get free traffic even when your site appears at the bottom of the first page.

 In nutshell, the snippets help you beat the competition. enhances your authority and boosts traffic to your site.